michiel249/VolvoPedalCommander/README.md

 DRAFT

-Bought my car second hand from a guy who had put a tune in it.
-This resulted in an amazing car but with a bit agrassive gaspedal.
+Bought my car (Volvo V50 T5) second hand from a guy who had put a tune in it.
+This resulted in an amazing car but with a little (too) agrassive gaspedal.

+Discoverd device called "Pedal Commander" exists and by a few diffrent manufacturers: Pedal Commander, Pedal Box, Sprint Booster, 9 Drive, etc.
+Thought about buying one of those devices, but because these devices are more aimed at making the gas pedal of a car more agressive.
+With the exeption of a ECO mode on some devices and beacause i have some quistions about the way these cheap chinese pedal changing boxes are handeling the verification signal.
+Made plans to make my own.

 I'm sure with proper tuning software you would be able to change the throttle remapping or something, i wanted to try this first.

-Discoverd device called "Pedal Commander" exists and by a few diffrent manufacturers. bla bla dont trust
+quickly came to the conclusion that all these devieces are aimed at bla bla dont trust

 bla bla orginal plan